OOPMan/XBOFS.win/docs/index.md

 forwarding the input data from the controls to a **Virtual XBox 360 Controller** provided by **VigEmBus**.

-From the perspective of games and other software, the **Virtual XBox 360 Controller** is identical to a real controller and **XBOFS.win** is thus able to achieve maximum compatiblity with minimum overhead.
+From the perspective of games and other software, the **Virtual XBox 360 Controller** is identical to a real controller and **XBOFS.win** is thus able to achieve maximum compatibility with minimum overhead.

-## Supported Fight Sticks
+## Supported XBO Fight Sticks
 * Razer Atrox XBO
 * Madcatz TE2 XBO